 These images were taken outside the Basilica, and because it sits high above Lyon on a ridge, the views of the city below are superb.

-Image one was taken in front of the basilica, as we had to queue up here waiting to be allowed inside.
-Image two is the basilica as it can be seen from the city (image two is the propery of Loïc Ventre via Flickr).
+Image two was taken in front of the basilica, as we had to queue up there waiting to be allowed inside.
+They limit the number of people inside to avoid any type of damage to the interior.

-NOTE: Click here to see a Google Images set of pictures.
+NOTE: Click here to see the Google Images set of pictures.